OriginChain docs

 Ops - what to alert on, how to fail over, how to recover.

 Everything below is what we run against managed instances.
-Most of it is automatic — the substrate self-heals on common failure modes — but when something needs hands on it, this is the playbook.
+Most of it is automatic - the engine self-heals on common failure modes - but when something needs hands on it, this is the playbook.

 Health checks